 Being a coffee enthusiast can be an expensive hobby.
-These days domestic espresso machines can cost as little as $100 to as much as $2,000 and above.
-So finding the best value for your dollar is essential.
+These days domestic espresso machines can cost as little as $100 to as much as $3,000 and above.
+So finding the best budget espresso machine is essential to get value for money.

-Luckily the coffee community has already searched, tested and ranked the best budget espresso machines out there.
+Luckily the coffee community has already searched, tested and ranked the best affordable espresso machines out there.
 This post is a curation of most discussed and best espresso machines under $1000.

 Espresso machines under $200 are basic entry-level machines.
 If you’re looking for a no frills coffee maker that can make decent espresso there are a few options.
 However, lower prices do come with compromises.
 Primary these cuts are shifted to the machine’s milk steaming abilities, boiler capacity and build quality.